 Rejuvenate your appearance naturally!
 Diminish wrinkles, regenerate skin cells and give your collagen a boost with facial lymphatic drainage and acupuncture.

-Each treatment begins with gentle facial cupping to distribute blood and nutrients throughout the face, preparing it for tiny facial needles that are used to focus repair into the weakened lines of the face., while body acupuncture is used to focus on the underlying imbalances that have contributed to visible signs of aging.
+Each treatment begins with gentle facial cupping to distribute blood and nutrients throughout the face.
+This is followed by tiny facial needles that are used to focus repair into the weakened lines of the face and whole body acupuncture to focus on the underlying imbalances that have contributed to visible signs of aging.

 You will leave feeling amazing and your skin will be glowing!
-Individuals notice visible improvements after 1-3 treatments, however lasting results tend to come after a 10-12 treatment course.
-The entire process can take years off and hold from 2-5 years with regular maintenance!
+Individuals notice visible improvements after about 3 treatments, however lasting results tend to come after a 10-12 treatment course that need only be repeated every 2-5 years.